Rimuruweeb/react-to-do-app/README.md

 # react-to-do-app
- its a simple react todo app with CRUD functionality which works from firebase database
+ its a simple react todo app using tail wind css with CRUD functionality which works from firebase database